 It is unclear whether a 152 millimeter sub-kiloton low-yield round is already under development.
 The use of tactical nuclear weapons on the battlefield is not part of official Russian military doctrine.
 However, Russia has made important strides in low-fission, high-fusion, sub kiloton tactical nuclear technology in recent years.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.

+Nevertheless, it is more than unlikely that Russia will arm the T-14 with nuclear shells given the short range of the MBTs gun.
 The current version of the T-14 is armed with the 2A82 125 millimeter smoothbore cannon, capable of firing high-powered munitions (10 shots a minute at an effective range of up to seven kilometers).
 The 2A83 152 millimeter gun would have a much lower rate of fire.

 The Armata is the first new MBT developed by Russia after the collapse of the Soviet Union.
 The tank is reportedly fitted with a new active protection system including a new generation of explosive reactive armor allegedly capable of fending off the world’s most advanced anti-tank gun shells and anti-tank missiles.